I was nearly boiled to death as a six-month-old infant.

 Animals cannot help their reactions to situations and cannot constrain their behaviors in response to their reactions of fear or revulsion.
 We humans, being a part of the animal kingdom, cannot help our feelings and internal reactions -- our fears and revulsions.

 But how we act, behave, and respond to our fears and revulsions is a choice governed by our intellect and thus can be the defining element that makes us truly human and truly humane.

-Joel L. A. Peterson is the national award-winning author of the novel, Dreams of My Mothers (Huff Publishing Associates, March, 2015).
+Joel L. A. Peterson is the award-winning author of the critically acclaimed book, Dreams of My Mothers (Huff Publishing Associates, March, 2015).